Create a policy assignment to identify non-compliant resources in your Azure environment

 - Apply tag and its value

-For a complete list of all the available built-in polices, see Policy templates.
+For a complete list of all the available built-in polices, see Policy samples.

 Search through the policy definitions list to find the Audit VMs that do not use managed disks definition.
 Click on that policy and click Select.